nextcloud/documentation/admin_manual/installation/command_line_installation.rst

 the command line.
 There are three stages to installing Nextcloud via the command
 line:

-1. Download and install the Nextcloud code and unpack the tarball in the appropriate directories.
+1. Download the Nextcloud code and unpack the tarball in the appropriate directories.
 (See :doc:`source_installation`.)

 2. Change the ownership of your ``nextcloud`` directory to your HTTP user, like this example for Debian/Ubuntu.
 You must run ``occ`` as your HTTP user; see